githubnext/vitale/README.md

 - `cd vitale; pnpm install; pnpm -r run watch`
 - open the project in VS Code, press `F5` to run

-Currently `@vitale/server` is not published; you can install it by linking to a clone of this repo:
+Currently `vitale` is not published; you can install it by linking to a clone of this repo:

 - `git clone https://github.com/githubnext/vitale.git`